MohamadAbdelmoniem/RTOS-Task-Scheduler/README.md

 ### Functions
 - `RTOS_u8CreateTask`: Create a new task with specified parameters.
 - `scheduler`: The main scheduler function that manages task execution.
-- `RTos_DeleteTask`: Delete a task by priority.
+- `RTOS_DeleteTask`: Delete a task by priority.
-- `Rtos_Suspend`: Suspend a task by priority.
+- `RTOS_Suspend`: Suspend a task by priority.
-- `Rtos_ResumeTask`: Resume a suspended task by priority.
+- `RTOS_ResumeTask`: Resume a suspended task by priority.

 ### Error Handling
 - Priority Error (Return Code 1): Occurs when trying to create a task with an invalid priority.